clearlinux/autospec/README.rst

 **optimize_size**

-    If this option is set, the ``CFLAGS/LDFLAGS`` will be extended to build the package optimised for *size*, and not for *speed*.
+    If this option is set, the ``CFLAGS/LDFLAGS`` will be extended to build the package optimized for *size*, and not for *speed*.
 Use this when size is more critical than performance.

 **funroll-loops**

-    If this option is set, the ``CFLAGS/LDFLAGS`` will be extended to build the package optimised for *speed*.
+    If this option is set, the ``CFLAGS/LDFLAGS`` will be extended to build the package optimized for *speed*.
 In short this where speed is of paramount importance, and will use ``-03`` by default.

 **insecure_build**

     If this option is set, the ``CFLAGS/LDFLAGS`` will be **replaced**, using the smallest ``-02`` based generic flags possible.
-This is useful for operating systems employing heavy optimisations or full RELRO by default.
+This is useful for operating systems employing heavy optimizations or full RELRO by default.

 **pgo**